-My whole point of this article is to take a step back, and look at the big picture, instead of complaining about every single little detail that you don’t like about legalization.
+My whole point of this article is to take a step back and look at the big picture instead of complaining about every little detail you don’t like about legalization.
 I believe that the fact that we’ve gotten this far in general (I mean… even a country like Thailand is in the process of legalizing it) should be way more celebrated on a day to day basis.
-Let’s dive deeper into just some of the reasons why you should stop complaining about this industry, as of right now.
+Let’s dive deeper into just some of the reasons why you should stop complaining about this industry as of right now.

 The cannabis industry has created a job boom

-I’m talking a ridiculous amount of jobs, in 2019, in the US, the cannabis industry had more employees than the coal mining industry, the beer industry and the textile manufacturing industry COMBINED.
+I’m talking about a ridiculous amount of jobs.
+In 2019, the cannabis industry had more employees in the US than the coal mining industry, the beer industry, and the textile manufacturing industry COMBINED.
 This is an insane amount of people relying on the legal cannabis industry to provide for their families.
-Based on Leafly’s report in partnership with Whitney Economics, (where they had to start counting cannabis jobs 3 years ago to create this awesome report, because the federal government won’t) in March 2019 there was more than 211,000 cannabis related jobs in the US, while more than 64,000 of those jobs were created in 2018.
-Right now, cannabis is at the forefront of job-creation in the United States, without much competition.
+Based on Leafly’s report in partnership with Whitney Economics (where they had to start counting cannabis jobs 3 years ago to create this awesome report because the federal government won’t), in March 2019, there were more than 211,000 cannabis-related jobs in the US, while more than 64,000 of those jobs were created in 2018.
+Right now, cannabis is at the forefront of job creation in the United States, without much competition.
 Leafly says that Glassdoor (job posting website) reports that job openings in the cannabis industry listed on its site rose from 858 in December 2017 to 1,512 in December 2018.

-In Canada, where cannabis has been Federally legal since 2018, the numbers are also consistently on the rise.
-According to an article by BNN bloomberg from Aug.
-2019, StatsCan reported that there are 9,200 people working in the Canadian cannabis sector, up from 2,630 in the fiscal 2018 year and 1,438 in fiscal 2017.
-Also, the number of companies in the cannabis industry is now tallied at 175, up from 83 a year earlier and 37 in 2017.
+In Canada, where cannabis has been Federally legal since 2018, the numbers are also consistently rising.
+According to an article by BNN Bloomberg from Aug.
+2019, StatsCan reported that 9,200 people are working in the Canadian cannabis sector, up from 2,630 in the fiscal 2018 year and 1,438 in fiscal 2017.
+The number of companies in the cannabis industry is now tallied at 175, up from 83 a year earlier and 37 in 2017.
 And since it is legal throughout the entire country, not all jobs consist of growing or manufacturing.
-Bloomberg says that wages, salaries and employee benefits accounted for about 29 per cent of cannabis business expenses in 2019.
+Bloomberg says that wages, salaries, and employee benefits accounted for about 29 percent of cannabis business expenses in 2019.

 Cannabis generates dollars